-Care provided in the hospital and the community

-Ratings of 'care while you were pregnant (antenatal care)' were similar to the national average.
-The highest-scoring question related to the receipt of information on giving up smoking while pregnant.
-The lowest-scoring question related to the receipt of information about changes in mental health.
+Care provided in the hospital and the community Ratings of 'care while pregnant (antenatal care)' were about the same as the national average.
+The highest-scoring question related to being treated with respect and dignity while pregnant.
+The lowest-scoring question related to information about changes in mental health while pregnant.